1994 Torneo Descentralizado: Final

-Sporting Cristal Torneo Apertura champion; receive 2 bonus points for Torneo Descentralizado and qualified for 1995 Copa CONMEBOL.
+Sporting Cristal as Torneo Apertura champion; receive 2 bonus points for Torneo Descentralizado and qualified for 1995 Copa CONMEBOL.
 Later declines berth for Copa Libertadores berth.
-Runner-up Ciclista Lima competes in the Copa CONMEBOL instead.
+Ciclista Lima as Runner-up competes in the Copa CONMEBOL instead.

 Torneo Descentralizado

 Sporting Cristal received 2 bonus points as Torneo Apertura champions.
 Sporting Cristal declined their Copa CONMEBOL berth after qualifying for the Copa Libertadores at the end of the Torneo Descentralizado.